itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Maximum message number of characters:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Maximum characters for the Message field.
+Maximum characters for the message field.

-Link Privacy Agreement Page
+Link privacy agreement page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Assign the Privacy Agreement page which the applicant will have to accept when he applies.
+Assign the privacy agreement page which the applicants will have to accept when they apply.
 Make sure to open this in a new tab, otherwise all the applicants data will possibly be lost.

-Success Page
+Success page
 ------------
 This page will be called when the applicants application was successfully sent.
 The plugin here: *Jobs: Application Success Page*

 The job of this plugin is to provide a success message which is personalized to the applicant.
-That means it either easily integrates with other content elements on the page or the template is easily customizable to your own needs.
+It either easily integrates with other content elements on the page or the template is easily customizable to your own needs.

-Enter Message
+Enter message
 ~~~~~~~~~~~~~
 Placeholders: